ilyasergey/YSC4231/source/week-11-races.rst

   class A { int f = 0; }

-In order to compile this code to JVM's ``.class`` binary file, you need to save it in the file ``Racy.java`` and then infoke the following command from the terminal::
+In order to compile this code to JVM's ``.class`` binary file, you need to save it in the file ``Racy.java`` and then invoke the following command from the terminal::

   javac Racy.java

-The code should compile without error.
+The code should compile without errors.

 The class ``Racy`` can be potentially used as a library in a multi-threaded environment (which is determined by the fat that it has